LOUISVILLE, KENTUCKY PERSONAL INJURY LAW

 No one likes to think that a serious injury will happen to them or a family member.
 After all, you’re probably extremely careful to make sure that you and everyone else stays safe.
 Unfortunately, you can’t control the actions of other people and may find yourself injured by the negligent actions of someone else.
 Whether you’re struck by an inattentive driver, bitten by a dog, or slip and fall at a store, the results of your injury can be life-changing.
 Below we discuss some of the most common categories of personal injury that clients request our assistance with at John H. Ruby & Associates.

-Car accidents happen for a variety of reasons, including speeding, inattention, driving while under the influence of alcohol or drugs, and drowsy driving.
+Car accidents happen for a variety of reasons, including speeding, inattention, driving while under the influence of alcohol or drugs, distracted driving, drunk driving, and drowsy driving.
 The injuries from your auto accident may be severe enough to cause permanent injuries and affect your ability to earn a living.
 This is especially true if you have been involved in a commercial truck accident.
 However, it’s common for injuries not to show up until several weeks or even months later.
 In Kentucky, you have one year from the date of your accident to file a personal injury lawsuit against the responsible driver.
 The exception to this is if you don’t connect your injuries with your accident until a later date.
 In that case, you have two years from the date of discovery.
 Our office also helps with railroad crossing accidents, pedestrian accidents, and with motorcycle accidents.

 Slip and Fall Accident